VERTEBRATE PALEONTOLOGY COLLECTION

 The Department also houses a wide array of replicas; besides a skeleton of Diplodocus carnegii, we also hold the skeleton of the Carnotaurus from the Early Cretaceous Era in Argentina and six magnificent skeletons: Allosaurus, Camptosaurus, Torvosaurus, Stegosaurus, and two species of Camarasaurus that have subsequently been incorporated.

-To learn more about the Fossil Vertebrates Collection, we recommend the following articles:
+To learn more about the Vertebrate Paleontology Collection, we recommend the following articles:

 - Alcalá, L. y Sánchez, J. 1997.
 La colección de Paleontología de vertebrados del Museo Nacional de ciencias Naturales (CSIC).
 Graellsia, 53: 37-39.